bolajikoyi/YelpDotComClone/README.md

 # Yelpclone

-Replace the GoogleApi with yours to use the application.
+Replace the Google places Api with yours to use the application.
 Thank you.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.0.